Shahana Hanif: Israel and Palestine

 Hanif is an outspoken supporter of the Palestinian cause and critic of Israel, a stance that has motivated efforts to replace her in 2025.
-In 2021 she liked and retweeted a post on X that read “Globalize the Intifada.”
-She later deleted the post, saying "That phrase has been deleted, and I recognize that it is a phrase that is antagonistic, discriminatory and hurtful to many Jewish people, and so I have learned, and I will continue to learn."
+In 2021 she liked and retweeted a post on X that read "Globalize the Intifada."
+She later deleted the post, saying, "That phrase has been deleted, and I recognize that it is a phrase that is antagonistic, discriminatory and hurtful to many Jewish people, and so I have learned, and I will continue to learn."

 In October 2023, she was arrested alongside Brooklyn State Senator Jabari Brisport at a rally in Manhattan organized by Within Our Lifetime and the Democratic Socialists of America where she called for an immediate ceasefire in Gaza.
-She has called the actions taken by Israel following the October 7 terrorist attacks a “genocide.”
-In the spring of 2024 she voiced support for student protestors at Columbia University calling for divestment in Israel and visiting the encampment.
+She has called Israel's actions following the October 7 attacks a genocide.
+In the spring of 2024 she voiced support for student protesters at Columbia University calling for divestment from Israel and visiting the encampment.

 She has been criticized for not responding to rising acts of antisemitism in her district.
-In 2023, Hanif joined with five other Councilmembers to vote against a resolution declaring April 29 as “End Jew Hatred” day.
+In 2023, Hanif joined with five other Council members to vote against a resolution declaring April 29 as "End Jew Hatred" day.
 The measure was ultimately passed.

 During the 2024 presidential primary, Hanif endorsed the Leave It Blank campaign by a coalition of progressive and pro-Palestine activists encouraging voters to submit blank ballots in protest of Joe Biden's military support for Israel's invasion of Gaza.
 The campaign was supported by the Working Families Party and the New York City chapter of the Democratic Socialists of America as well as New York state Sen. Jabari Brisport, Assembly Members Zohran Mamdani and Marcela Mitaynes, and City Council Member Tiffany Cabán.